sennnen/sparx-autocompleter/README.md

 npm start
 ```

-If you get an `Error: Failed to refresh token.`, please wait a few seconds and try again.
+If you get an `Error: Failed to login due to unexpected error.`, please wait a few seconds and try again.
 I'm not entirely sure why this happens but it's probably a security thing within Sparx.